Gobeyn/waybar-config/README.md

 For the configuration to function as intended, the [DaddyTimeMono Nerd font](https://www.nerdfonts.com/font-downloads) should be installed alongside [Noto Serif CJK](https://github.com/notofonts/noto-cjk) for rendering Japanese characters and [Noto Emoji](https://github.com/googlefonts/noto-emoji) for rendering the weather information.
+For the weather requests the `python` library `requests` is used, which needs to be installed (for `pacman` it is called `python-requests`).

 ## Install